-Who fix the value of Indian Rupee against US dollar?
+Who fixes the value of Indian Rupee against US dollar?

-So, if market forces determine the value of a currency, that type of system is called Floating Rate System.
-India has adopted floating rate system since 1975.
-(This means that our Prime Minister, Finance Minister or RBI chairperson cannot fix the currency exchange rate at the click of a button.
-But they still have some control – through policy measures or by controlling foreign exchange reserves).
+This means that our Prime Minister, Finance Minister or RBI chairperson cannot fix the currency exchange rate at the click of a button.
+But they still have some control – through policy measures or by controlling foreign exchange reserves.

 Fixed Rate System vs Floating Rate System